yoonghan/yoonghan.github.io/README.md

 Project is tied closely with github.

-To create a new change, do a pull request. (_Master_ is still not locked)
+To create a new change, do a pull request.

 1. Create a branch for changes in lowercase with no space.
 2. Commit the changes in the branch.